Blog article

 Always be skeptical of coins promoted by influencers who promise "100x gains" overnight.
 If a project has no clear utility or whitepaper and relies solely on hype, it is likely a trap.

-The Rise of Deepfake Endorsements
+The Rise of AI-Powered Scams

 Fake Initial Coin Offerings (ICOs)